rcpacini/help_html_chm/README.md

 Customized "Read the Docs" theme to compile Windows HTML Help files (chm) and static HTML pages using Python + Sphinx + HTML Help Workshop.

-The `build_help.bat` batch file helps automate the process to setup the python virtual environment, install Sphinx and compile the static HTML + Windows HTML Help CHM files
+The `build_help.bat` batch file automates the process to setup the python virtual environment, install Sphinx + Read the Docs theme and compile the static HTML + Windows HTML Help CHM files.
+Some application, like LabVIEW, still use CHM files as their primary help documentation.
+Using Sphinx + Read the Docs allows for help documentation automation to support web based static help files and compiled help files.

 ![build_help.bat](/_static/build_help.gif)

-Outputs the "Read the Docs" theme compatible with both static HTML files (webserver hosting) and Windows HTML Help CHM file (single compiled help file)
+Outputs the "Read the Docs" documentation as both static HTML files (for webserver hosting) and Windows HTML Help CHM file (for stand-alone compiled help)

 ![help_html_chm](/_static/help_html_chm.png)